shepting/kiwi-mac-demo/README.md

 ### 2. Add Podfile
 Create a file named *Podfile*.
 Update the target names to match those in your app (*MacApp* and *MacAppTests* will become something like *RidgeRacer* and *RidgeRacerTests*).
 Add whatever other pods you'd like to either target.
+If you don't yet have CocoaPods, follow the directions here: https://github.com/CocoaPods/CocoaPods

 ```ruby